owid/sdg-tracker.org/pages/zero-hunger.md

 ## Target 2.2

-_**By 2030, end all forms of malnutrition, including achieving, by 2025, the internationally agreed targets on stunting and wasting in children under 5 years of age, and address the nutritional needs of adolescent girls, pregnant and lactating women and older persons.**_
+**_By 2030, end all forms of malnutrition, including achieving, by 2025, the internationally agreed targets on stunting and wasting in children under 5 years of age, and address the nutritional needs of adolescent girls, pregnant and lactating women and older persons._**

 Malnutrition in children can arise in several forms — two of the main indicators of childhood development and nutrition is 'stunting' and 'wasting'.
 The share of children (under 5 years old) defined as stunted or wasted are shown in the two charts below.

 '[Stunting](https://ourworldindata.org/hunger-and-undernourishment#too-little-height-for-age-stunting)' (too little height-for-age) refers to children with a height which falls more than two standard deviations below the median height-for-age of the WHO Child Growth Standards. '[Wasting](https://ourworldindata.org/hunger-and-undernourishment#too-little-weight-for-height-wasting)' (too low weight-for-height) refers to to children with a weight-for-height which falls more than two standard deviations below the median for international reference population.

 <iframe src="https://ourworldindata.org/grapher/share-of-children-younger-than-5-who-suffer-from-stunting?map" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/share-of-children-with-a-weight-too-low-for-their-height-wasting?tab=map" style="width: 100%; height: 600px; border: 0px none;"></iframe>

+**Overweight**

+The chart below shows the share of children under 5 years old who are overweight (children with a weight-for-height more than two standard deviations above the median of the WHO's Child Growth Standards).

+ <iframe src="https://ourworldindata.org/grapher/share-of-children-who-are-overweight" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 Adequate nutrition in adolescent, pregnant and lactating women can have a significant impact on health outcomes not only for women's health but also a child's nutritional and health outcomes.
 Micronutrient deficiencies — in particular [anemia and vitamin-A deficiency in women](https://ourworldindata.org/micronutrient-deficiency#anemia-in-pregnant-women) and children — is an important indicator of nutritional quality.